openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/_native_window.md

 **Description**

 Creates an **OHNativeWindowBuffer** instance.
 A new **OHNativeWindowBuffer** instance is created each time this function is called.

+This function must be used in pair with **OH_NativeWindow_DestroyNativeWindowBuffer**.
+Otherwise, memory leak occurs.

+This function is not thread-safe.

 **System capability**: SystemCapability.Graphic.Graphic2D.NativeWindow